sandersn/typescript-history/README.md

 6. Extract interesting trends and factoids from design notes.
 7. Track down missing notes from 2011-2013.
 (Anders presumably has them in his email.)
 8. Restore a local copy of the Codeplex archive and upload the source to a new repo named typescript-codeplex or something.
 Also try to mirror the issues, discussions and wiki in some way.
+9. Find out how Language Design Constraints wiki page was generated.
+What discussion happened in 2014?
+Earlier?

 ## Done Tasks